algorand/DerivhackExamples/README.md

 1. `install_brew.sh` if the user does not have Hombrew installed (OS X utility to install programs)
 2. `install_java.sh` if the user does not have Java installed.
 This installs the OpenJDK
 3. `install_maven.sh` if the user does not have Maven installed
+4. `install_mongo.sh` if the user does not have MongoDB installed

 ### Java library Installation